usingMaths.com

 Hence 5 % 2 = 1;

-# is used for comments.
+# is used for comments in Perl.

 Comments are just remarks (explanations) you write along side your code for clarity purposes (help you define what you are doing); and also for future remembrance of what a piece of code was meant for.